 Annex B, SBVR Structured English Patterns, explains how to verbalize terminological entries.

-Annex C, Use of a business-friendly notation to visualize the connections between SBVR Vocabularies entries.
+Annex C, Use of a business-friendly notation to visualize the connections between SBVR Vocabulary entries.

 General practitioners will find the following sections of significant interest.

 Annex G, EU-Rent Example, provides a comprehensive case study, with a robust vocabulary and set of business rules fully worked through.
 Examples from EU-Rent are used widely in both the specification and Annexes to provide on- going commonality.